opensearch-project/ml-commons/DEVELOPER_GUIDE.md

 12. `./gradlew bwcTestSuite -Dtests.security.manager=false` runs all the above bwc tests combined.

 When launching a cluster using one of the above commands logs are placed in `/build/cluster/run node0/opensearch-<version>/logs`.
 Though the logs are teed to the console, in practices it's best to check the actual log file.

-#### Building from the IDE

-Currently, the only IDE we support is IntelliJ IDEA.
-It's free, it's open source, it works.
-The gradle tasks above can also be launched from IntelliJ's Gradle toolbar and the extra parameters can be passed in via the Launch Configurations VM arguments.

 #### Debugging